 There was once a time when the daily emails that an individual received were fairly limited in quantity.
-Today, however, spam filters work hard to protect your inbox from literally hundreds of emails–both the ones you signed up for and the ones that you definitely never wanted.
+Today, however, spam filters work hard to protect your inbox from literally hundreds of emails.
+These might be ones you signed up for and the ones that you definitely never wanted.
 Since most individuals just methodically delete the majority of these emails without even opening them, it’s easy to assume that an email campaign is a waste of time and money.
 Fortunately, there is still quite a bit of value in email campaigns–enough to give them a second glance.

 Email Marketing Campaign Basics

-Email campaigns today may not have quite as much value as they did five or ten years ago, but they can still be a valuable marketing tactic for any business that is seeking to reach out to current and potential customers.
-If done well, they can stand out from the rest of the emails an individual receives, informing, entertaining and exciting readers.
+Email campaigns today may not have quite as much value as they did five or ten years ago.
+But, they can still serve as a valuable marketing tactic for reaching current and potential customers.
+If done well, they stand out from the rest of the emails an individual receives.
+These standouts inform, entertain and excite the readers.
 According to McKinsey & Company, emails are nearly forty times more effective than even Facebook and Twitter combined in acquiring customers.
-This may largely be due to the fact that most adults will go online in order to check their email, but they won’t necessarily visit social media sites with the same frequency.
+This may largely be due to the fact that most adults go online in order to check their email.
+They won’t necessarily visit social media sites with the same frequency.
 As further proof that email campaigns are far from dead, a study conducted by Experian uncovered the fact that every dollar spent on email marketing provides a return of anywhere between forty-five and fifty dollars.

 In order to really benefit from launching an email campaign, it is important to understand what an email campaign really is, who you send it to and when you should send it.
 An email campaign is a group of related email messages that are sent out over a period of time and have an exact, specific purpose.
 Email campaigns may be used to get readers to sign up for webinars, use a coupon to make a purchase or many other things.
 You send email campaigns to subscribers who have indicated an interest in your brand, message, products or services.